monstermuffin/qSticky/README.md

 ![](img/SCR-20241218-lfff.png)

 > [!IMPORTANT]
-> **Gluetun v3.39.0+ API Change:** qSticky now uses Gluetun's new unified API endpoints (`/v1/portforward`, `/v1/vpn/status`).
+> **Gluetun v3.40.1+ API Change:** qSticky now uses Gluetun's new API endpoints (`/v1/portforward`, `/v1/vpn/status`).
 If you're upgrading from an older version or experiencing 401 errors, you'll need to update your `config.toml` authentication file.
 See the [Authentication Setup](#authentication-setup) section below for the updated configuration.

 ## How it Works